Skip to main content

 • Creator Hero, assisted CRM with a graduated fee capped at $299.99/creator/month; the cap matters if you have very-high-revenue creators where a percentage fee would balloon.

 • Substy, not really a CRM; commission-based AI with a hybrid Elite tier.
-Included for completeness because agencies cross-shop it.
+Included for completeness because agencies cross-shop it; see Anlora vs Substy for the head-to-head.

 That ratio is the entire point of this guide.
 Optimising the 0.7% (a slightly better CRM) cannot move an agency whose problem is the 99%+ (the team).
 The CRM decision is real but small; the operating-model decision is the one that changes the P&L.

-the simple per-creator total-cost crossover sits near $20,000 monthly revenue per creator under mid-range assumptions, below it autonomous AI is cheaper on pure cost; above it assisted-AI is cheaper on pure cost, though the operational-simplicity dividend (no recruiting, training, scheduling, or turnover) typically dominates the decision at agency scale.
-Model your exact figures in the free OnlyFans Agency Cost Calculator.
+the simple per-creator total-cost crossover sits near $20,000 monthly revenue per creator under mid-range assumptions (range $11,000 to $22,000 depending on chatter wage), below it autonomous AI is cheaper on pure cost; above it assisted-AI is cheaper on pure cost, though the operational-simplicity dividend (no recruiting, training, scheduling, or turnover) typically dominates the decision at agency scale.
+Model your exact figures in our operating-model cost tool.

 When a CRM is the wrong tool

 A CRM optimises chatter-team operations.
 But the chatter team is itself the largest operating cost and the primary growth constraint for most agencies past ~10 creators.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour, 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage, and annual chatter attrition runs around 55% (OFM-Tools, Vice).
+Wage data on offshore chatters points to $3.50-$5.50/hour, chatter seat math at 24/7 coverage works out to 2.0-2.4 per creator, and annual chatter churn is about 55% (OFM-Tools, Vice).
 A better CRM makes that team marginally more efficient; it does not remove the recruiting, training, scheduling, and turnover treadmill that consumes founder time.

-If your constraint is the chatter team itself, not its tooling, then the correct move is not a better CRM, it is autonomous AI that removes the team.
-Anlora is the only fully-autonomous option built specifically for agencies.
-The honest crossover analysis is in the free cost calculator and the vendor-neutral 2026 operational-economics whitepaper.
+If your constraint is the chatter team itself, not its tooling, then the correct move is not a better CRM, it is autonomous OnlyFans AI that removes the team.
+Anlora is one of the few fully autonomous options purpose-built for agencies; see the Anlora AI chatbot detail for the architecture.
+The honest crossover analysis is in the free cost calculator and our our self-published 2026 operational-economics analysis (not peer-reviewed).

 A simple test